 Mortgage Interest Deduction

 Mortgage interest deduction means you can deduct the interest you pay on your mortgage from your taxable income in box 1.
 This is one of the largest deductions in the Netherlands and can save you hundreds to thousands of euros per year.
 The deduction applies for a maximum of 30 years and only for your primary residence.
 Since 2014, your mortgage must be annuity-based or linear to qualify for the deduction.
-The maximum deduction rate in 2025 is 36.97% – the base rate of box 1.
+The maximum deduction rate in 2025 is 37.48% – the rate of the second bracket in box 1.
 Previously you could deduct at the top rate (49.50%), but this has been gradually reduced.

 Example